Keith Andes: RKO and Universal

-Andes appeared as Marilyn Monroe's sweetheart and Barbara Stanwyck's brother in the cult film Clash by Night (1952), directed by Fritz Lang and co-written by Clifford Odets, for RKO.
+Andes appeared as Marilyn Monroe's sweetheart and Barbara Stanwyck's brother in the film Clash by Night (1952), directed by Fritz Lang and co-written by Clifford Odets, for RKO.

 Also for that studio, he played the heroic Lt.
 Maynard in Blackbeard, the Pirate (1952) and a supporting role in Split Second (1953).

-In 1953 he starred in a short-lived Broadway musical, Maggie.
+In 1953, he starred in a short-lived Broadway musical, Maggie.

 In 1954, he signed a new contract with RKO even though that studio had kept him idle for a year, causing him to miss a part in The High and the Mighty.
 He was under contract to RKO for three years.

 He co-starred with Angela Lansbury in the film noir A Life at Stake (1954) and was one of several male leads in The Second Greatest Sex (1955) at Universal, where he signed a long-term contract.

 Andes begin guest starring on TV shows like Celebrity Playhouse, The Ford Television Theatre, Matinee Theatre, The Loretta Young Show, Conflict and Playhouse 90.
 He also starred in TV adaptations of The Great Waltz (playing Johann Strauss, Jr.), Bloomer Girl (1956) and Holiday (based on The Grand Tour) (1956).

-He made two films with Jeff Chandler at Universal, Away All Boats (1956) and Pillars of the Sky (1956), and did Back from Eternity (1956) at RKO.
+He made two films with Jeff Chandler at Universal, Away All Boats (1956) and Pillars of the Sky (1956) and did Back from Eternity (1956) at RKO.
 In 1956, he starred in a pilot for the series Doctor Mike, that was not picked up.

 At Universal, he had a role in Interlude (1957), then he appeared in The Girl Most Likely (1958), the last film made by RKO.

 Andes guest starred on Jane Wyman Presents The Fireside Theatre, Goodyear Theatre, Alcoa Theatre and The Gale Storm Show: Oh!
 Susanna.

 In 1958, Andes starred as crusading former Louisiana State Police Superintendent Francis Grevemberg in the film Damn Citizen at Universal.
-His co-stars were Margaret Hayes as Dorothy Maguire Grevemberg and Gene Evans as Police Major Al Arthur.

 He starred in two low-budget features: Model for Murder (1959) in England and Surrender - Hell!
 (1960) in the Philippines.